gau-nernst/gau-nernst.github.io/content/posts/20250812-fa-5090/index.md

 Anyway, here are some fun ideas to build on top of this (apart from trying to beat CuDNN):
 1. Implement the backward pass (which I heard is much harder than the forward pass)
 2. Quantized/low-bit attention, especially with NVFP4 on 5090.
 I believe [SageAttention](https://github.com/thu-ml/SageAttention) is the open-source frontier on this front.
+3. Use TMA (i.e. `cp.async.bulk`) with warp-specialization design.
+[Pranjal](https://x.com/pranjalssh) wrote a [nice blogpost](https://cudaforfun.substack.com/p/outperforming-cublas-on-h100-a-worklog) on this for H100 matmul.
-3. [PagedAttention](https://arxiv.org/abs/2309.06180) (i.e. vLLM and SGLang), and then build a performant dependency-free serving engine.
+4. [PagedAttention](https://arxiv.org/abs/2309.06180) (i.e. vLLM and SGLang), and then build a performant dependency-free serving engine.

 I hope this blogpost is useful to many people.
 Happy writing kernels!